liebermeister/metabolic-network-toolbox/README.md

   o efmtool        (http://www.csb.ethz.ch/tools/efmtool)

+For reading and writing cobra files, the matlab cobra toolbox is additionally required.
 Please make sure that these matlab packages are installed in your system and that all these directories and subdirectories are included in your matlab path.

 ## Installation
 Please see the [installation instructions](INSTALLATION).